eosphoros-ai/DB-GPT/docs/index.rst

 Overview
 ------------------

-| DB-GPT is an open-source framework for large models in the database field.
-Its purpose is to build infrastructure for the domain of large models, making it easier and more convenient to develop applications around databases.
+| DB-GPT is an open-source framework for large models in the databases fields.
+It's purpose is to build infrastructure for the domain of large models, making it easier and more convenient to develop applications around databases.
 By developing various technical capabilities such as:

 1. **SMMF(Service-oriented Multi-model Management Framework)**
 2. **Text2SQL Fine-tuning**